-I hope that my sample sympathy wording will help you find the right
+I sincerely hope my sample sympathy wording will help you find the right

-When my mum died 12 years ago we received so many lovely cards and letters, each of which are still treasured today.
+After my mum died 16 years ago, we received so many lovely cards and letters, each of which are still treasured today.

 Sympathy wording is not easy to write, but it is important that you do write, to let your friends and loved ones know that you are thinking about them and that you are there for them if and when needed.